kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 <div class="exercise" markdown="1">
 Exercise 1:

-**Exercises can be done with any language and framework you want.
-We'll get to submitting theexercises when you have the application in a sufficient state.**
+**Exercises can be done with any language and framework you want.**

 Create an application that generates a random string on startup, stores this hash into memory andoutputs it every 5 seconds with a timestamp. e.g.